 Carb Counting.
 Is it Still Needed with New Insulin Dosing Technologies?Carb counting is one of the most useful strategies for diabetes management.
 Is it still necessary with new insulin delivery technologies?MORE

-Is Digital Health Coaching for T2D Worth It?Digital health coaching: is it worth it for people with Type 2 diabetes to spend their time and money on in order to reach their health goals?
+Is Digital Health Coaching for Type 2 Diabetes Worth It?Digital health coaching: is it worth it for people with type 2 diabetes to spend their time and money on in order to reach their health goals?
 Two researchers debated it at this year's ADA confer...MORE

-Depression in People with Type 2 Diabetes: Prevalence, Impact on Blood Sugars, and Treatment StrategiesResearch on the relationship between type 2 diabetes and depression highlighting the true burden of daily management.MORE
+Depression in People with Type 2 Diabetes: Prevalence + Treatment StrategiesResearch on the relationship between type 2 diabetes and depression highlighting the true burden of daily management.MORE